Financial strain is the top reason students leave college before graduating. Learn how access to responsible credit can make a difference.

 3 min read

-According to national data, 42% of college dropouts cite financial pressure as the primary reason they couldn’t continue.
+According to national data, 42% of college dropouts cite financial reasons (opens in new window) for leaving college.
 It’s not just about tuition — it’s about food, housing, transportation, and the rising cost of everyday life.

 Many students start college with scholarships, grants, and federal loans.
 But when those funds run out — or fall short — students often face tough choices: take a semester off, drop to part-time, or leave school entirely.